 Equipment You’ll Need

-- Mixing bowls: For whisking the marinade and blending the chimichurri.
+- Mixing bowls: For whisking marinade and preparing chimichurri.

-- Resealable bag: To marinate the steak evenly.
+- Resealable bag: To marinate the steak easily and evenly.

-- Grill or grill pan: To cook the steak to perfection.
+- Grill or grill pan: For achieving that smoky, grilled perfection.

-- Food processor: Helps achieve the ideal chimichurri consistency.
+- Food processor: To blend the chimichurri sauce.

-- Tongs: For grilling and flipping the steak easily.
+- Tongs: To flip and handle the steak while grilling.

 How to Make Skirt Steak Marinade With Chimichurri Recipe?